The Udderly DIVINE BOVINES

 It doesn't matter if you live in the west, Queenie, or where you live.
 What we have here is a cowsick case of jealousy.

 If you're miscowntented, it's of your own doing.
 The rest of the herd seems happy to share the bull, and you should be too.
-There's nothing wrong when all the calves are cowsins - that just makes the herd tighter.

-Mr. Bignads has enough little swimmers to go around - that's why he brought the highest price at the sale.
-He can service the cows in your pen, the pretty little heifers in the neighbor's lot, and still slip down the road to give those old gummers at the stockyards their last thrill, if given the chance.
+and still slip down the road to give those old gummers at the stockyards their last thrill, if given the chance.

-Now, be realistic - if you and Mr. Moovelous were to mate only with each other, you'd only produce one calf a year, and your rancher would be known as a "cow rancher" instead of a "cattle rancher" - not much profit in that.
+Now, be realistic - if you and Mr. Moovelous were to mate only with each other, you'd only produce one calf a year,

-You're pretty precious, Sweetcheeks, but you're not the only old hide waiting to be mounted, if you get my drift.
 You oughta be glad he views you from the rear, Precious.
 I'm bettin' it's your good side 'cause I'm pretty sure you have a sour look on your mug.

 So cownt yer blessings, Ms. AmeriCow, and be glad you've had it.
 Your son, the steer, should be so lucky.